ariard/lightning-rfc/13-offer-encoding.md

     - MUST specify `chains` the offer is valid for.
   - otherwise:
     - the bitcoin chain is implied as the first and only entry.
-  - if it supports bolt11 features:
+  - if it has bolt9 features:
     - MUST set `features` to the bitmap of features.
   - if the expiry for accepting payment is not 604800 seconds after `timestamp`:
     - MUST set `expiry` to the number of seconds after `timestamp`